AnaRaducanu/C-sorting-list/README.md

 An interesting and challenging project that helped me understand better C# code and syntax and how to write tests using xunit and Shouldly.

+## Side Note
+The program was build on Windows